Get to know Michael Garland…

 In life, as in art and literature, there is always room for improvement.
 The next story can always be better.
 The next picture can always be better.
 Reevaluate your work.
 Look for deficiencies and improve them.
 Innovate.
 Take chances.
 Tear it down and start over (regularly).

 I get up early.
 I work until late in the day writing or illustrating or painting, then go off for a hike or to play golf.
 My routine is broken when I do author visits or lectures.
 I travel all over the country.

 How much of your own life is reflected in your work?

-My life is reflected throughout my work.
-I won’t write anything unless I’m interested it or it amuses me.
-My first three books (My cousin Katie, Circus Girl and Diner At Magritte’s) feature each of our three children as models for the protagonists.
-In my newest book, Tugboat from Holiday House, I used myself as the model for the tug captain.
+My life is reflected in my work.
+I won’t write anything unless I find it interesting or amusing.
+My first three books (My Cousin Katie, Circus Girl and Diner At Magritte’s) feature each of our three children as models for the protagonists.
+In Tugboat from Holiday House, I used myself as the model for the tug captain.

-Reading was alway important around our house.
-Both my parents were alway working on a book.
-Before I could read, I look at books from our bookcase like Robinson Crusoe, illustrated by the Read brothers or Moby Dick illustrated by Rockwell Kent High.
-Those sam books sit on my bookshelf now.
+Reading was always important around our house.
+Both my parents were always working on a book.
+Before I could even read, I’d look at books from our bookcase like Robinson Crusoe, illustrated by the Read brothers, or Moby Dick illustrated by Rockwell Kent High.
+Those same books sit on my bookshelf now.
 High standards in school were expected.

-Which of your books gives you the most pride or satisfaction?
+Which of your books gives you the most pride?

-I am most fond of my first three books because of the connection to our children, but the most satisfying book is alway the book I am working on at the monument, because while I’m working on it, I always believe it will be my best book yet.
+I am most fond of my first three books because of the connection to our children, but the most satisfying book is always the book I am working on at the monument because while I’m working on it, I always believe it will be my best book yet.